UWDIRECT/UWDIRECT.github.io/syllabus.md

 ## Surveys

-### Pre-course topic understaanding evaluation
+### Pre-course topic understanding evaluation
 This survey will help us measure how well we are doing.
-Please fill this out and note that it will contribute towards your class participation score __on a purely participatory basis.
-Your responses do not effect your score in any way.
+Please fill this out and note that it will contribute towards your class participation score __on a purely participatory basis__.
+Your responses do not affect your score in any way.

 [Survey.](https://docs.google.com/forms/d/e/1FAIpQLSeM8JMAIO1q4Ea0x5V6DMK_37u986YF5uMqnU7MNtvvZ45xCw/viewform?usp=sf_link)